 The student must complete sufficient elective courses to earn at least the minimum credit hours required for this degree, and at least 60 credit hours of the 120 required must be in the liberal arts and sciences.

-Students who want information about the criminal justice retention policy should consult with their academic adviser.
+Students who want information about the criminal justice retention policy should consult with their academic advisor.
+Program Credits